infinum/Retromock/README.md

 -------
 The library does not require any ProGuard rules.

-However, you might would need rules for Retrofit and its dependencies.
+However, you might need rules for Retrofit and its dependencies.

 License
 -------